Magnetohydrodynamics predicts heavy-tailed distributions of axion-photon conversion: Results and conclusions

 All models agree well for the prediction of the small-amplitude conversion ratios that are the most common, and the MHD runs reproduce the exponential decay of the GRF field.
-This shows that fixing $P_{\rm 3D}$ also fixes the typical predictions of the model.
-We note that this is in agreement with our analytical expression, Eq.~\eqref{eq:1D3D}, which implies that the expectation value of the conversion ratio for an isotropic magnetic field depends only on $P_{\rm 3D}$.
-However, the predictions from MHD runs differ significantly from the GRF predictions for rare fluctuations: for sufficiently large fluctuations, the MHD distributions exhibit a spectral break followed by a distinctly heavy tail.
+However, small-amplitude features in observational photon spectra can be buried by systematic uncertainties and measurement errors.
+For sufficiently large conversion ratios, the predictions from MHD runs differ significantly from the GRF predictions: for rare fluctuations, the MHD distributions exhibit a spectral break followed by a distinctly heavy tail.
 Consequently, large conversion ratios are more frequent in MHD models than in GRFs.
+We note that the average conversion probability depends only on $P_{\rm 3D}$ and is, therefore, the same for MHD and GRF models.
+This explains the additional, fractionally-small difference, visible in Fig.~\ref{fig:probdMHD}, between the GRF and MHD conversion ratios at intermediate values of $4P_{a\gamma}/g_{a\gamma}^2$.
+We note that the appearance of the heavy tails does not originate from poor statistics, as is evident from the small error bars of the data points in Fig.~\ref{fig:probdMHD}.

 Unsurprisingly, the highly non-Gaussian magnetic field from the kinematic phase of Run $\mathcal{K}$ results in the largest deviations from the GRF predictions.
 In this case, a strong deviation from the exponential law occurs in $1$--$5\%$ of the realisations for each of the sampled $\eta_a$.
 The distribution from the saturated phase of Run $\mathcal{S}$ deviates from the GRF predictions more strongly at low $\eta_a$ (i.e.~high energy).

-Quantitatively for a random variable $\mu$ with mean $\bar{\mu}$ and variance $\sigma^{2}$, we indicate the the skewness as $S=\langle (\mu-\bar{\mu})^{3}\rangle/\sigma^{3}$ and the kurtosis as $K=\langle (\mu-\bar{\mu})^{4}\rangle/\sigma^{4}$.
-These quantities are shown in each panel of Fig.~\ref{fig:Hfig} corresponding to the conversion ratio PDFs.
-In most cases, both $S$ and $K$ are significantly larger than the values for an exponential distribution of the GRFs, $S=2$ and $K=9$.
+The independence of $P_{a\gamma}$ on the phases of $\tilde B$, cf.~Eq.~\eqref{eq:Ppower}, ensures that the mean value, $\langle P_{a\gamma}\rangle$, is fixed by the power spectrum and is therefore the same for the MHD and GRF models.
+However, the heavy tails are reflected in enhanced higher moments of $P_{a\gamma}$.